-Climate in the Roca Honda permit area, which is in the Ambrosia Lake uranium subdistrict of west-central New Mexico, may be classified as arid to semiarid continental, characterized by cool, dry winters and warm, dry summers.
+Climate in the Roca Honda permit area is classified as arid to semiarid continental, characterized by cool, dry winters, and warm, dry summers.
 The area is in the north end of climate division 4 (Southwestern Mountains) for New Mexico (Sheppard et al. 1999).
 Abundant sunshine, low relative humidity, and large annual and diurnal ranges in temperature are characteristics of this climate division, which is a significant distance from any source of oceanic moisture (600 miles from the Pacific Ocean and 800 miles from the Gulf of Mexico).

 Winter is the driest season, and what precipitation falls (mostly as snow) is from storms that form in the Pacific Ocean, move inland, and lose most of their moisture in the mountains of California and Arizona.
-Snow falls from December through March and is light on the valley floors, but increases at higher elevations of the nearby mesas and mountains.
-The estimated average annual snowfall is 26 inches for the San Juan basin (U.S. Department of Interior 1980).
+Snow falls from November through March and is light on the valley floors, but increases at higher elevations of the nearby mesas and mountains.
+The estimated average annual snowfall is 26 inches for the San Juan Basin (U.S. Department of Interior 1980).

 The wettest period is in late summer and early fall.
 Approximately half of the annual precipitation in this region falls from July through September, which averages more than 50 days of brief thunderstorms per year.
 The storms are sometimes heavy and can be accompanied by hail and strong, gusty winds (Baldwin 1973).
 These storms may bring several inches of rain to small areas in a short time, and runoff frequently causes local flash floods.
-In addition, precipitation events lasting several days may occur occasionally in September and October when tropical storms move into the area from the Gulf of Mexico or the Gulf of California.
+In addition, precipitation events lasting several days may occur occasionally in September and October when tropical cyclones move into the area from the Gulf of Mexico or Gulf of California.

-Estimates of relative humidity for this region from the soil survey of the McKinley County area show that relative humidity is highest in the early morning near dawn-approximately 70 percent in winter and 45 percent in summer-and in the evening near dusk falls to approximately 40 percent in winter and 15 to 20 percent in summer (NRCS 2006).
-June is usually the driest month, and mid afternoon relative humidity is typically less that 15 percent.
+Estimates of relative humidity for this region from the soil survey of the McKinley County area show that relative humidity is highest in the early morning near dawn; approximately 70 percent in winter and 45 percent in summer and falls to approximately 40 percent in winter and 15 to 20 percent in summer (NRCS 2006).
+June is usually the driest month, and mid-afternoon relative humidity is typically less than 15 percent.
 In June, the sun shines approximately 80 to 85 percent of the time, while in the rest of the summer it shines approximately 75 to 80 percent of the time.
 In winter, sunshine drops to approximately 65 to 70 percent of the time.

-The annual rate of potential evaporation is approximately 75 to 80 inches as measured by standard evaporation pans, shown for the region in the Ground Water Atlas of the United States, Segment 2 (Robson and Banta 1995).
-Net lake evaporation for the region is 30 to 40 inches per year (New Mexico Interstate Stream Commission and New Mexico Office of the State Engineer 2002).
+The annual rate of evaporation is approximately 75 to 80 inches as measured by standard evaporation pans, shown for the region in the Ground Water Atlas of the United States, Segment 2 (Robson and Banta 1995).
+Two evaporation pans located nearest the permit area (Laguna and Mt.
+Taylor Mine) record evaporation rates of approximately 63 inches per year (WRCC 2009a, Gulf 1979).

 Large-scale (or synoptic) winds in the region are most frequently from the southwest and west and are strongest between March and June, with the highest average speeds in March.
-Winds up to 60 miles per hour can accompany frontal activity associated with late winter and spring low pressure systems and thunderstorms.
+Winds up to 60 miles per hour can accompany frontal activity associated with late winter and spring low pressure systems and thunderstorms (Baldwin 1973).
 The strong spring winds often bring considerable dust into the area.